 Procedures for Addressing Alleged Violations of LASA’s Anti-Harassment Policy

-LASA’s procedures for addressing alleged violations of the anti-harassment policy applies to all LASA members and other attendees at the LASA international congresses for the duration of the meeting.
+LASA’s procedures for addressing alleged violations of the anti-harassment policy apply to all LASA members and other attendees at the LASA international congresses for the duration of the meeting.
 Any attendee of the LASA international Congress may pursue a complaint of harassment regarding an incident that has occurred within the last two years.
 LASA has two options through which you can obtain information or pursue a formal complaint of harassment.

 1. Pursuit of Information: Ombuds